-Do not lie to a police officer, but keep your answers to questions brief.
-The officer might ask, "Do you know why I stopped you?"
-If you answer at all, your answer should always be “No.” Similarly, if the officer asks, "Do you know how fast you were going?" the best answer is, “Yes.”
-The officer may then tell you how fast you were going, but do not argue.
-Your best strategy may be to engage in a bit of reflective listening, saying “Hmmm” and “I see” and “I understand,” without saying anything substantive.
-You can also choose not to answer the officer’s questions at all.
+Do not lie to a police officer but do keep your answers brief.
+The officer might ask "Do you know why I stopped you?"
+If you answer at all, your answer should always be "No." Similarly, if the officer asks "Do you know how fast you were going?," the best answer is "Yes."
+The officer may then tell you how fast you were going but do not argue.
+Your best strategy may be to engage in a bit of reflective listening, saying "Hmmm" and "I see" and "I understand," without saying anything substantive.
+You can also choose not to answer the officer's questions at all.
 Silence is not an admission of guilt and generally cannot be used against you in court.

 For more information on when an officer can search your car, see When Can the Police Search My Car?

-If the officer asks you step out of the car, the officer can legally pat you down for weapons if there is any reason to believe you might be dangerous.
-If the officer finds anything during the pat down that feels like a weapon, he or she can take a further look.
+If the officer asks you to step out of the car, the officer can legally pat you down for weapons if there is any reason to believe you might be dangerous.
+If the officer finds anything during the pat-down that feels like a weapon, he or she can take a further look.

 Drinking and driving is never a good idea, but there is nothing to be gained by admitting that you have been drinking.
-In most states, drivers are free to refuse to perform field sobriety (such as walking in a straight line) and cannot be penalized for doing so, but refusing to perform such a test may make an investigating officer more suspicious and prolong a traffic stop.
-Also, in some states, the prosecutor may tell the judge or jury about a driver’s refusal to cooperate.
+In most states, drivers are free to refuse to perform field sobriety tests (such as walking in a straight line) and cannot be penalized for doing so.
+But refusing to perform such a test might make an investigating officer more suspicious and prolong a traffic stop.
+Also, in some states, the prosecutor may tell the judge or jury about a driver's refusal to cooperate.

 Breathalyzers and blood tests and other chemical tests are a different story.
 Drivers who refuse these tests will automatically have their driver's licenses suspended or revoked often for up to a year, courtesy of the state's "Implied Consent Law."
 This law provides that, upon receiving a driver's license, every driver has automatically consented to take chemical tests when asked by an officer.

-For more information, see Refusing to Perform a Field Sobriety Test and Refusing to Submit to a Breathalyzer or Blood Test.
+For more information, see Refusing a Breathalyzer or Blood Sample After a DUI Arrest.